SeventhServices/SeventhClient/README.md

 var response = await apiClient.Inspection(new InspectionRequest());
 ```

-You can find other useage at
+You can find other usage at
 [WebApiClient Wiki](https://github.com/dotnetcore/WebApiClient/wiki).

 ## Packages